Contact us at MarineFires@aol.com Press desired topic.

 Search in a situation like this can be a difficult task.
 You may be operating blind in the heavy smoke and if you are not familiar with the layout of the vessel you will have to feel your way around.

-We will also examine a drill and fire scenario run for the New York City Fire Departmnet aboard the Dinner Cruise Vessel "Spirit of New York" (Photo left).
+We will also examine a drill and fire scenario run for the New York City Fire Department aboard the Dinner Cruise Vessel "Spirit of New York" (Photo left).

 The drill evolved around an excursion vessel on fire in the middle of the Hudson River in New York City with 65 passengers and 5-crew members aboard.
 The engines failed due to the fire in the engine room which also spread to the galley.
 With no power the vessels Captain dropped his anchor and called for help.

-Firefighting as well as search & rescue for missing passengers was carried out simultaniously and as the fire was knocked down the bulk of the passengers were led to a top deck where they would be safe.
-Injured victims were treated, and those more seriously injured were immediatly removed to a hospital.
+Firefighting as well as search & rescue for missing passengers was carried out simultaneously and as the fire was knocked down the bulk of the passengers were led to a top deck where they would be safe.
+Injured victims were treated, and those more seriously injured were immediately removed to a hospital.

-This multimedia presentation uses color photos of the March 20, 1998 fire in the bridge of the 300' research vessel "Ronald H. Brown", that was undergoing repairs in the Brooklyn Navy Yard in New York City.
+This specialty training program incorporates the shipboard firefighting program as it relates to vessels in ship yards.
+The training uses photos of past shipyard fires and the March 20, 1998 fire in the bridge of the 300' research vessel "Ronald H. Brown", that was undergoing repairs in the Brooklyn Navy Yard in New York City.
+(Photos left and right).
 It is presented along with an informative lecture on the problems encountered.

 E-mail for details MarineFires@aol.com